 Learn a new skill together.

-We love taking online classes as a family.
+Even before our Shelter in Place experience, we have loved taking online classes as a family.
 It’s a great way to model the use of a screen for something other than playing games or watching YouTube Videos.

 I am really looking forward to this!
 The class will help my kids become more independent in the kitchen.
 We are taking the intermediate class where they’ll learn valuable skills like how to use a knife, how to brown meat and become independent while following a recipe!